Eleventh Judicial District Court

 - Have you taken a COVID-19 test and are still waiting for the test results?

-- In the past 7 days, have you been in contact with anyone who you know has COVID-19 or is required to self-quarantine?
+- In the past 5 days, have you been in contact with anyone who you know has COVID-19 OR who is required to self-quarantine?

 If your business with the court is urgent or if you have a scheduled appointment or are otherwise required to appear in person at a court proceeding at one of the courthouses, you are permitted to enter as long as you have answered “no” to questions #1 – #4.
 If you answer “yes” to any of questions #1 – #4 on the day of your court appearance, do not go to the courthouse and contact the following: